-- Send email to: Enter the email address to send emails to.
-To enter multiple addresses, use commas to separate them. - Send email from: Enter the email address of the sending server. - Username: Enter the username for the mail server.
+- From SIP account: Select from the list. - To SIP address: Enter the SIP address. - Test: Click to test that your call settings works. - Email - Send email to: Enter the email address to send emails to.
+To enter multiple addresses, use commas to senarate them - Send email from: Enter the email address of the sending server. - Username: Enter the username for the mail server.
 Leave this field empty if the mail server does not require authentication. - Password: Enter the password for the mail server.
 Leave this field empty if the mail server does not require authentication. - Email server (SMTP): Enter the name of the SMTP server, for example smtp.gmail.com, smtp.mail.yahoo.com. - Port: Enter the port number for the SMTP server, using values in the range 0-65535.
 The default value is 587. - Encryption: To use encryption, select either SSL or TLS. - Validate server certificate: If you use encryption, select to validate the identity of the device.
 The certificate can be self-signed or issued by a Certificate Authority (CA). - POP authentication: Turn on to enter the name of the POP server, for example pop.gmail.com.